delicb/firefox-auto-tab-grouping/README.md

 3. **Configure Settings**:
    - **Auto-grouping toggle**: Enable or disable automatic tab grouping
    - **Pinned tabs toggle**: Choose whether to include pinned tabs in grouping (default: ignore pinned tabs)
+   - **Tab placement toggle**: Choose where new tabs are placed within groups - "First tab" places new tabs at the beginning of the group, "Last tab" places them at the end (default: last tab)
 4. **Configure Groups**:
    - In the "Groups" section, enter a group name (e.g., "Development", "Social Media")
    - Choose a color from the 8 available options